Woovie/palworld-server-helper/README.md

 - shutdown (Needs Discord ban privileges)
 - save
 - broadcast (You **MUST** use underscores instead of spaces due to a known bug in the Palworld dedicated server)
+- toggle (Only one option now, allowlist, so "!toggle allowlist" will disable the allowlist)

 Each should be relatively straighforward.